netanel1431/Cyber-Threat-Map-With-ML/README.md

 Each attack can make a lot of damage for Industry company , government services and more…

 ## Project Goal
--predict the next attack target ,based on the 'Attack_Source' column (display/print the 5 most Chance to the next attack target for each unique country on the    'Attack_Source' column)
+- predict the next attack target ,based on the 'Attack_Source' column (display/print the 5 most Chance to the next attack target for each unique country on the    'Attack_Source' column)
 - predict the next attack target ,based on the 'Attack_Source' and 'Attack_Type' column (display/print the 5 most Chance to the next attack target)
 - predict the next Source attack ,based on the 'Attack_Target' column (display/print the 5 most Chance to the next attack target)
 - predict the next Source attack ,based on the 'Attack_Target' and 'Attack_Type' column (display/print the 5 most Chance to the next attack target)